Skip to main content

 Vault pub keypk_live_… or pk_prod_…Frontend env var (safe to expose)All integrations

-Vault API keykey_…Server env var only — never in browserMinting wax keys (all integrations)
+Vault API keykey_…Server env var only — never in browserCreating sessions (all integrations)

 Pay API keyak_…Server env var onlyOzuraPay merchants (card charging)